tylerfreckmann/py2ds2/README.md

 # py2ds2

-Python package to create a SAS DS2 scoring package.
+Python package to create a SAS DS2 scoring package from a pickled scikit-learn pipeline.

 ## Installation